symfony/symfony-docs/contributing/community/reviews.rst

 since there are many more pull requests and bug reports than there are members in the Symfony core team to review, fix and merge them.

-On the `Symfony issue tracker`_, you can find many items in a "Needs review"
+On the `Symfony issue tracker`_, you can find many items in a "Needs Review"
 status:

 * **Bug Reports**: Bug reports primarily need to be checked for completeness.